Horizontal-org/Tella-website/docs/Get Started/ios.md

 ## Nearby sharing {#nearby-sharing}
 You share files directly from Tella’s encrypted vault to another Tella encrypted vault in the same physical location using [Nearby Sharing](/nearby-sharing).
 After a quick connection tutorial, the two devices establish a secure link, and files are transferred encrypted from one device to the other.
-Nearby Sharing allow phone-to-phone (Android or iOS) and phone-to-computer file transfers.
+Nearby Sharing allows phone-to-phone (Android or iOS) and phone-to-computer file transfers.